HBS-Urosystem/covid-19hbs/content/pages/index/index.en.md

   text: >-
-    To slow the pandemic down and to minimize the economic loss caused by the COVID-19, **it is essential to test people regularly and in a systematic way.** Our company, **HBS Urológia Zrt. has been distributing both antibody and antigen rapid test cassettes**.
+    To slow the pandemic down and to minimize the economic loss caused by the COVID-19, **it is essential to test people regularly and in a systematic way.** Our company, **HBS Medical Kft. has been distributing both antibody and antigen rapid test cassettes**.
 Both of them can be performed quickly and can be applied by healthcare professionals at point of care (POC) sites.